gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v21.0.0.0 2014-11-24 Added a script which calculates the track/trace current for a given temperature rise, closes #149. v20.4.1.0 2014-11-15 Removed images from repo, they are now stored in the GitHub issues, closes #138.
+v21.0.0.1 2014-11-24 Added 'based on calculator found at...' in README for 'Current Calculator', closes #150.
+Rearranged README with better script module descriptions, closes #151. v21.0.0.0 2014-11-24 Added a script which calculates the track/trace current for a given temperature rise, closes #149. v20.4.1.0 2014-11-15 Removed images from repo, they are now stored in the GitHub issues, closes #138.
 Moved the integer checker function into it's own file, 'Utils/Utils.vbs'. v20.4.0.0 2014-11-14 Added ability to specify polygon by length of one edge in the 'DrawPolygon' script, closes #147.